BlinkDL/RWKV-v2-RNN-Pile/README.md

 Model 20220501-6548 (see Releases):

 This is a preview of a L12-D768 RWKV-v2-RNN trained on the Pile for only 50B tokens.

-It is NOT indicative of the final performance (which requires 300B tokens).

 Performance of the preview model: